Mitsuhamizu/Channel-prototype/RFC_draft/HTLC_delta.md

 If you choose to clean up regularly, that's actually adding a challenge period.
 You are telling the user: "Please come and reference this contract before I clean it up or you won't find the record you need for dispute".
 So a simple thought, can I wait until all the HTLC disputes that require this preimage have been processed and then clean it up?
 Unfortunately, not all users are willing to settle disputes on-chain.
 Because it means they need to close the channel between them.
 So you will most likely not be able to collect a complete dispute record.
 On the contrary, proof cell is economical in terms of the cost it requires.
 All proof cells need to be locked only during the grace period, and users can spend them after that.

-Therefore, if you wish to port Sprites, then I suggest you think about the following two questions.
+Therefore, if you wish to implement Sprites in CKB, then I suggest you think about the following two questions.

 1. How to solve the state sharing problem?
 2. How do you address the continued growth in space occupation that Sprites bring?